 A Tour Around The World With Turkeys.

-Still, as any good American knows, the real centerpiece of any Thanksgiving meal is the turkey.
+Still, as any good American knows, the real centerpiece of any such meal is the turkey.
 And we eat tons of it on Thanksgiving.

 But how much do we really know about the bird we so happily digest on this holiday?
 Probably not as much as we should.